legend80s/monaco-editor-electron/README.md

 npm install monaco-editor-electron --save
 ```

-Just install No Configurations required.
+**Zero Configurations** 🎉.
+Add config automatically for you as described in [For electron users]( https://www.npmjs.com/package/@monaco-editor/react#for-electron-users).

 ## Added Features

-- Auto add config in electron environment.
-- And initialize monaco using the `node_modules/monaco-editor/min/vs` by default.
+Auto add config in electron environment and initialize monaco using the `node_modules/monaco-editor/min/vs` by default.

 ## Documentation